olehkrupko/swamp-subscriptions/README.md

 # Swamp Subscriptions

-It is a front-end part of Swamp project, made in order to parse feeds for updates.
-If you can't destroy FOMO — you can conquer it!
+This is front-end part of Swamp project, made in order to parse feeds for updates.
+If you can't destroy [FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out) — you can conquer it!

 You can access it [here](http://192.168.0.155:30011/feed-updates/list) from local network.